kohlerpg/kohlerpg.github.io/_posts/2022-03-10-tuscon-frog.md

 <figure>
 <img src="assets/images/TucsonFrog.jpg" alt="frog wandering the park in Tucson">
-<figrecaption>Not sure where it was heading, but it was in a hurry.</figurecaption>
+<figurecaption>Not sure where it was heading, but it was in a hurry.</figurecaption>
 </figure>